ajsnet/aci-simple/README.md

 Current list of tools.

 - ct2epg - adds contracts as provided/consumed to a given list of EPGs
-- apic-stay - [in progress] keep the APIC API logged in indefinitely
+- apic-stay - keep the APIC API logged in indefinitely, unpublished as of 9/2025, contact if needed, this is a corner case

 # Contributions
 Please contact me at arosmith@cisco.com with comments, requests, or fixes.